 policy

-I started my professional life as an advocacy strategist, and a commitment to policy engagement still drives much of my academic work.
-Today, I bridge the divide between academia and the policy world through public-purpose data science initiatives that sharpen our understanding of pressing public issues, while giving actionable knowledge to policymakers, civil society reformers, and responsible business.
-During the COVID-19 pandemic, I headed socio-economic modeling efforts for FASSSTER, an epidemiological forecasting system extensively used by the Philippine government in its pandemic efforts.
-At present, I’m leading the OpenAudit project with a dedicated team of governance researchers, practitioners, and accountability advocates.
+I began my professional life as an advocacy strategist, and today I bridge the divide between academia and the policy world through public-purpose data science initiatives that advance the social science frontier, while providing actionable knowledge for policymakers, responsible businesses, and civil society reformers.
+During COVID-19, I headed socio-economic modeling efforts for FASSSTER, the main epidemiological forecasting system of the Philippine government for its pandemic efforts.
+At present, I’m leading the OpenAudit project with a team of committed governance researchers, practitioners, and accountability advocates.

-I’m currently focused on challenges concerning (1) rethinking global development strategy; (2) strengthening accountable and multi-level governance systems; and (3) countering democratic erosion— all in the context of the ongoing AI/digital revolution.
+My work engages with policy challenges concerning (1) rethinking global development strategy; (2) building capable and accountable governance systems; and (3) countering democratic erosion, all in the context of the ongoing AI/digital revolution.
 I’m committed to supporting efforts that share these goals, so feel free to drop me a line if you’re working on the same issues.

 selected commissioned reports